Saturday, February 17, 2024

 Infinite regress can be a problem because it can lead to answers that never terminate.
 When people ask for justification for something, they want an answer that is compelling.
 However, answers that result in an infinite regress aren't rationally compelling

-It’s more logical to believe in an uncreated Creator/cause than a created one.
+It’s more logical to believe in an uncreated Creator or First cause than an infinite universe.
 Why?
 Because If God had a creator [or a cause had a cause] who brought Him into existence, then we could ask “who created that God?”

 Ockam’s Razor - the philosophical principle used in science that suggests you shouldn’t multiply causes to explain something beyond what’s necessary - would suggest that we not have a regression of creators at all.
 The one who brought our universe into being is the uncreated one.